This post may contain affiliate links. Please read our disclosure policy.

 - 1 (5.4 ounce) can coconut milk (I used full fat)

-Prep your squash (cut it into roughly 1.5" pieces), onion, carrot, and potato.
-To easily peel the squash, I carefully use a knife since the peel is thick, and I find potato peelers don't do a good job.
+- Prep your squash (cut it into roughly 1.5" pieces), onion, carrot, and potato.
+To easily peel a squash, I cut it into quarters and use a knife to cut the peel off since it's thick, and I find potato peelers don't do a good job.

-Add the garlic, carrot, potato, squash, broth, cinnamon, and nutmeg to the Instant Pot.
-Give it a stir.
-Close the lid, set the valve to "sealing", and cook on manual high pressure for 10 minutes.
-It'll take 10-15 for your IP to get up to pressure.
+- Add the garlic, followed by the broth, cinnamon, nutmeg, carrot, potato, and squash to the Instant Pot.
+Close the lid, set the valve to "sealing", and cook on high pressure for 10 minutes.
+It'll take 10-15 minutes for your IP to get up to pressure.

-Blend the soup using either a stick/immersion blender (that's what I used) or a regular blender.
-Do this carefully.
-You may want to let the soup cool for a while first.
-The soup will be quite thick.
-If it's too thick for you, I recommend adding 1/2 cup of broth at a time until the desired consistency is reached.
+- Blend the soup using either a stick/immersion blender (that's what I used) or a regular blender.
+Do this carefully (you may want to let the soup cool for a while first).

-Stir in the coconut milk and season with salt & pepper as needed (I was fairly generous with both).
+- Stir in the coconut milk and season with salt & pepper as needed (I was fairly generous with both - I would add at least 1/2 teaspoon salt).

 - I used one of those tiny cans of Thai Kitchen coconut milk.
 If you can't find a small can, use 1/2 of a regular size can.
 You can leave out the coconut milk if you wish, but I like the added silkiness and coconut flavor it adds.